arbazansari7933/CryptoSim/README.md

 Learning to trade crypto with real money is risky — one wrong trade and you lose thousands.
 Beginners need a way to understand how markets move, how portfolio value changes in real time, and how to think about buy/sell decisions — without any financial risk.

 CryptoSim gives you a real trading experience:
-- Live prices from CoinGecko, not mocked or static data
+- Live prices streamed directly from Coinbase, not mocked, not polled, not static
-- Your portfolio value updates every 30 seconds as markets move
+- Your portfolio value updates instantly as the market ticks, not on a delay
-- Set a limit order and walk away — it executes automatically when the price hits
+- Set a limit order and walk away — it executes automatically the moment the price hits, with the same atomicity guarantees as a market order
 - Every trade decision has a consequence — your leaderboard rank changes in real time
 - Reset your account anytime and start fresh with ₹1,00,000